 site stormwater control upgrades

 site fire management upgrades

 public trail from Alameda de las Pulgas to the property line at both Dundee Lane and Heather Drive for future trail connections

 public through-road to neighboring lots for a future road connection to Coronado Avenue

 The sustainable design approach directly supports many elements of the City of San Carlos Climate Action Plan.
 This includes advanced building technology and materials, as well as low-impact construction practices.
 Traffic, noise and duration of construction will be minimized through use of innovative building techniques.

-The 808 Alameda property is 11.427-acres located just off of Alameda de las Pulgas in the Beverly Terrace neighborhood.
-The location is unique, with expansive views and open space, as well as multiple parks, schools, downtown San Carlos and Caltrain within 1.25 miles and accessible by foot, bike, public transit or ride sharing services.
+The new neighborhood project is located on 11.4 acres off of Alameda de las Pulgas between San Carlos and Brittan Avenues.
+The location is unique, with expansive views and open space, as well as multiple parks, schools, downtown San Carlos and Caltrain within 1.25 miles and generally accessible by foot, bike and public transit.

 The property is bordered to the south by an open space lot and residential land uses, to the west by residential land uses, to the north by an undeveloped 12-acre property and residential land uses, and to the east by Alameda de Las Pulgas and schools, religious institutions and residences.